quic/aimet/Docs/api_docs/keras_cross_layer_equalization.rst

 User Guide Link
 ===============
-To learn more about this technique, please see :ref:`Cross-Layer Equalization<ug-post-training-quantization>`:
+To learn more about this technique, please see :ref:`Cross-Layer Equalization<ug-post-training-quantization>`

 Introduction
 ============